flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/anti-ice.md

 The ice protection system allows unrestricted operation of the aircraft in icing conditions.

-For anti-icing either hot air or electrical heating protects critical areas of the aircraft.
+For anti-icing, either hot air or electrical heating protects critical areas of the aircraft.

 Hot air is used for the three outboard leading-edge slats of each wing and for the engine air intakes.